-The growing season is usually a gardener’s favorite time of the year – the weather is starting to warm up, storms are few and far between, and the flowers are starting to bloom.
+The growing season is a gardener’s favorite time of year – the weather is beginning to warm up, storms are few and far between, and the flowers are starting to bloom.
 The outside is inviting and growers can’t wait to get their hands in the dirt!

-Gardeners with limited space or those that live in an apartment or other space without a yard may be heading out to a community garden for their grow-time, setting up pots around the kitchen to grow herbs, or even setting up a grow tent to get a small crop of vegetables growing in an extra bedroom.
+Gardeners with limited space or those that live in an apartment or other site without a yard may be heading out to a community garden for their grow-time, setting up pots around the kitchen to grow herbs, or even putting up a grow tent to get a small crop of vegetables growing in an extra bedroom.

 Plant one seed potato chunk for every 3 gallons of fabric pot capacity.
-The GeoPot Square Bottom Potato Bag is a #15 container, so four to four seed potatoes will be fine.
-Make sure the seed potatoes are spaced out evenly.
-Make sure to water the soil thoroughly, making sure it’s moist but not soggy.
+The GeoPot Square Bottom Potato Bag is a #15 container, so four to five seed potatoes will be fine.
+Make sure the seed potatoes are spaced out evenly, and be sure to water the soil thoroughly until it’s moist but not soggy.

-As the potatoes continue growing, keep adding soil until you reach the top of the container.
+As the potatoes begin to grow, add soil in layers.
+Continue adding soil until you reach the top of the container.

-In June, the plants should begin to bloom and you can harvest “new” or young potatoes.
-For larger, more mature potatoes, wait until mid to late summer the potato leaves and stems will begin to turn yellow.
+In June, the plants will begin to bloom and you can harvest young potatoes.
+For larger, more mature potatoes, wait until mid- to late summer when the potato leaves and stems begin to turn yellow.
 Timing will vary depending on the potato variety you’ve chosen.

-When the foliage has died back, stop all watering about two weeks before harvest.
+About two weeks before harvest, when the foliage has died back, stop all watering.
 The leaves and stems will turn almost all yellow.
-This is a sure sign they’re ready to harvest.
+This is a sure sign your potatoes are ready to harvest.

 Don’t use a spade or sharp instrument to dig out the potatoes!
-Open the front of the GeoPot Square Bottom Potato Bag.
-Dig around and find your tubers!
+Open the front of the GeoPot Square Bottom Potato Bag and dig around with your hands to find your tubers!

-After using the GeoPot Square Bottom Potato Bag for a season, we bet you’ll have found your new favorite growing container!
-The GeoPot Square Bottom Potato Bag is a convenient and space-saving way to grow your own crop of potatoes on your front porch, back deck, or even in the corner of your kitchen!
+After using the GeoPot Square Bottom Potato Bag for a season, we bet you’ll have found your new favorite potato-growing container!
+The GeoPot Square Bottom Potato Bag is a convenient and space-saving way to grow your own crop of potatoes on your front porch, back deck, or even in the corner of your kitchen.